 When I took care of my mother in her final years, I occasionally drove us down the street.
 A couple times we stopped and walked around a bit.
 We never spoke about that summer of 1978, my obsessive running, or indeed any of the bad times.
 We reminisced about the annual Fourth of July picnics or Christmas parties we hosted, the pets we owned, the garden, the tool shed that her father built before he returned to Sicily and was no longer there.
 We were remembering absences and dreams and hopes unfulfilled.

 As I ambled around a bit stunned at the loss of “my sidewalks,” I ran into Mr. Allegretti who was washing down his driveway.
-He and Mrs. Allegretti where now both in their 90s.
-He struggled for a moment to place my face – long hair replaced by a bald pate, a beard nearly all gray.
+He and Mrs. Allegretti were now both in their nineties.
+He struggled for a moment to place my face — long hair replaced by a bald pate, a beard nearly all gray.